d4nQw3rty/south-amican-countries/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-We would like to thank Microverse for letting us be part of this amazing program.
+- We would like to thank Microverse for letting us be part of this amazing program.
-Thanks to Nelson Sakwa for his Design.
+- Thanks to Nelson Sakwa for his Design [visit site](https://github.com/d4nQw3rty/capstone3/issues)..
-And thanks to all the people who helped me to make this project possible.
+- And thanks to all the people who helped me to make this project possible.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>